alt-romes/ghengin/README.md

 Unique features:

+* Shader focused -- the engine is design with custom shaders in the center, and a lot of compile time validation and runtime data is based on the shader
 * Compile time validation of compatibility between the game defined materials and the game defined shader programs.
 * It's written in Haskell